 In addition to the keywords generated, the tools also give you a rough estimate of the number of searches each keyword generates per month.
 This is a goldmine for serious event planners looking to focus their efforts on one particular area.

-- Don’t expect results to come overnight
+- Don’t expect results overnight.

 - Publish fresh content frequently.
 Google loves fresh content.

-- Make your event planning business website user-friendly
+- Make your event planning website user-friendly.

-2) Pay Per Click Advertising (PPC) for Event Management
+Pay-Per-Click Advertising (PPC) for Event Management

 3. Social Media For Event Planning